Thabet-Chaaouri/Instruction-Tuning/README.md

 It outperforms LLaMA2 13B on all benchmarks and it claims to performs equivalently to a Llama 2 that would be more than 3x its size. checkout this [blog](https://mistral.ai/news/announcing-mistral-7b/) from the Mistral team.

+Checkout this [colab](https://colab.research.google.com/drive/1dOwRPsdLYi_dMxO2TrktLvMlW0k2QBh0?authuser=0#scrollTo=rkGci_u6psuE) notebook, I used to finetune the mistral 7B model on the Guanaco dataset.
+I had to use the T4 GPU with augmented memory from colab pro to download the model.
+Otherwise you can download a sharded model using the free T4 GPU.

 -Compare GPTQ and bnb:
 - [GPTQ and Hugging Face Optimum](https://www.philschmid.de/gptq-llama)
 - [AutoGPTQ and transformers](https://huggingface.co/blog/gptq-integration)